prabhatjoshi321/cyberblog.ml/_posts/2022-02-18-Setup Openvpn on GCP.md

 ### Follow Instructions on terminal

 * follow on with the steps given by the setup script.
-* At the appropriate prompt enter the chosen port.
+* At the appropriate prompt enter the chosen protocol and port.
 The default will be UDP port 1194.
-Change it if you decide to use other port.
+Change it if you had decided to use other port.
 * Generate the .ovpn key files at the appropriate prompt.

-### Generate .ovpn later
+### Generate .ovpn later in time

 * Later if you want to regenerate the .ovpn files rerun the above script and proceed with the prompt.